No Kiddie Without a Christmas.

 Making Sure No Child Is Forgotten

 The Old Newsboys’ Goodfellow Fund of Detroit was founded in 1914 by James J. Brady.
-Each holiday season, we distribute gift boxes to kids ages 4–13 living in Detroit, Highland Park, River Rouge, Hamtramck, Harper Woods and Ecorse.
+Each holiday season, we distribute gift boxes to kids ages 4–13 living in Detroit, Highland Park, Redford, River Rouge, Hamtramck, Harper Woods and Ecorse.

 We’re More Than Just Holiday Magic